Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

-Lastly, to further highlight our findings, we summarize some state-of-the-art results (with slight modifications to align with our setting) that consider general, Mat\'ern, or Gaussian misspecified kernels for the spectral algorithms (or their special cases) and highlight our result in Table~\ref{table: convergence rate comparison}.
+Lastly, to further highlight our findings, we compare them with state-of-the-art results (with slight modifications to align with our setting) that consider general, Mat\'ern, or Gaussian kernels for the spectral algorithms (or their special cases).
+Table~\ref{table: convergence rate comparison} summarizes these non-adaptive convergence rates.
 We refer readers to Section~\ref{sec: related work} for a detailed literature review.

-The pattern of the $\lambda$ in this work differs significantly from previous attempts that justify the minimax optimality of the misspecified fixed bandwidth Mat\'ern kernel or variable bandwidth Gaussian kernel in statements.
-Especially in the regime of variable bandwidth, given both $\gamma$ and $\lambda$ decay polynomially in $n_{Q}$, \citet{eberts2013optimal} showed that the convergence rate could be arbitrarily close to the optimal rate, while \citet{hamm2021adaptive} attained the optimal rate (up to a logarithmic factor) under the so-called DIM condition.
-However, we would like to note that these variable Gaussian results are not directly comparable to ours due to the difference in model settings and assumptions.
-For example, these two works consider regularized ERM problems, allowing for loss functions beyond the square ones.
-They also assumed data distributions are bounded, whereas we considered a moment-based error assumption.
+The optimal choice of $\lambda$ in this work differs fundamentally from previous attempts that justify the minimax optimality of the misspecified fixed bandwidth Mat\'ern kernel or variable bandwidth Gaussian kernel.
+Especially in the regime of variable bandwidth, given both $\gamma$ and $\lambda$ decay polynomially in $n$, prior work \citep{eberts2013optimal} shows that the convergence rate could be arbitrarily close to the optimal rate, while the follow-up work \citep{hamm2021adaptive} attained the optimal rate (up to a logarithmic factor) under the so-called DIM condition.
+However, these variable-bandwidth Gaussian kernel results are not directly comparable to ours due to the difference in model settings and assumptions.
+For example, both \citet{eberts2013optimal} and \citet{hamm2021adaptive} analyze the broader regularized ERM problems, accommodating loss functions beyond the square error, and they also assumed data distributions are bounded.
+Moreover, their analysis is built on empirical-process arguments for regularized ERM with a bandwidth shrinking with $n$; this approach does not carry over to fixed-bandwidth Gaussian kernels used within arbitrary spectral algorithms.
+In contrast, our analysis focuses on spectral algorithms under squared loss with the moment-based error assumption.